High Desert State Prison (Nevada)

-High Desert State Prison is a state prison in unincorporated Clark County, Nevada, near Indian Springs, northwest of Las Vegas.
+High Desert State Prison is a maximum security state prison in unincorporated Clark County, Nevada, near Indian Springs, northwest of Las Vegas.
 It is the largest institution of the Nevada Department of Corrections and the newest, having opened on September 1, 2000.
+Since September 2024, the men's death row is located here.
 It has a capacity of 4,176.

 Facilities

 The 1576000 ft2 complex lies approximately 25 mi northwest of Las Vegas along highway 95.
 It was designed as the most secure prison within the Nevada Department of Corrections system.
 High Desert State Prison contains 12 housing units designed to house 336 inmates each.
 Each of units 1–8 are separated into four (4) sections called "pods."
 Each set of two "pods" shares a common control center and staff office.
 Each set of two pods also shares a sally port and an activity room.
 There is also a 26,000 sqft infirmary at the institution.
 All of the facility is located at a 160 acre site which is kept secure by a lethal electrified fence and seven armed towers, as well as a roving perimeter patrol officer.
 Construction completed in 2009 added 1,344 beds to the original 2,671, for a total capacity of 4,176.

 The Tonopah Conservation Camp is associated with the prison.
 The Clark County School District provides the education program on site using 8 classrooms and 2 libraries.